huy310304/GPUMD-UVA/J14/README.md

 ![Temperature vs Thermal Conductivity](https://github.com/user-attachments/assets/1dac5da3-0995-4a72-8a26-b572459b3ec0)

-**Figure 10: Temperature vs. Thermal Conductivity for the J14 at Varied Temperatures**
+**Temperature vs. Thermal Conductivity for the J14 at Varied Temperatures**

 ### Conclusion for Phase 1